SirkadirovLimited/SimplePM_WebClient/README.md

 - MySQL Server 5.8+ (latest)

 ### Recommendations
-To host all instances of SimplePM WebApp you should use latest version of Apache Web Server (on GNU/Linux, BSDs, etc.) and IIS Web Server on Windows.
+- To host all instances of SimplePM WebApp you should use latest version of Apache Web Server (on GNU/Linux, BSDs, etc.) and IIS Web Server on Windows.
+- During development and testing, we use latest stable versions of all libraries and third-party software, so you should use them, but only if you want.
+- Sometimes new "stable" versions of libraries and other dependencies are not stable, so don't upgrade them if you see older versions inside SimplePM WebApp.

 ## Used third-party projects
 - Bootstrap CSS framework